FeverC0de/FeverC0de/README.md

 ## Work

-Currently building an open source, highly optimized Delay Differential Equation library as an HPC student researcher — using hybrid MPI/OpenMP parallelism to achieve a 100x speedup over serial computation on a 10,000+ node SEIR epidemiological simulation.
+Currently building an open source, highly optimized Delay Differential Equation library as an HPC student researcher.
 Planned release by the end of summer.

 ## Very Cool Projects